vitaliyshvarz/jest-coverage-guard/README.md

 # Jest Coverage Guard

-> Coverage quality guard, will fail your tests if coverage in files you've changed is not good enough
+> Coverage quality guard, will fail your tests if coverage in changed and added files is below a defined threshold
+>
-> Checks you local uncommitted files and your committed files on current branch
+> Checks all locally committed and uncommitted files on the current branch

 ## Usage